SwedbankPay/developer.swedbankpay.com/payments/trustly/other-features.md

 to identify the nature of the problem.
 The problem `name` and `description` will often help narrow down the specifics of the problem.

-### Error types from Swedbank Pay Invoice and third parties
+### Error types from Swedbank Pay Trustly and third parties

 All Trustly error types will have the following URI in front of type:
 `https://api.payex.com/psp/errordetail/trustly/<error-type>`